Apple II (original)

 Byte magazine referred to the Apple II, Commodore PET 2001, and TRS-80 as the "1977 Trinity".
 As the Apple II had the defining feature of being able to display color graphics, the Apple logo was redesigned to have a spectrum of colors.

-The Apple II is the first model in the Apple II series, followed by Apple II+, Apple IIe, Apple IIc, and the 16-bit Apple IIGS—all of which remained compatible.
-Production of the last available model, Apple IIe, ceased in November 1993.
+The Apple II was the first in a series of computers collectively referred to by the Apple II name.
+It was followed by the Apple II+, Apple IIe, Apple IIc, Apple IIc Plus, and the 16-bit Apple IIGS—all of which remained compatible.
+Production of the last available model, the Apple IIe, ceased in November 1993.